Dera2Salles/SabotsyMarket/README.md

 ## 🌟 About The Project

-**LocalHarvest Hub** is an e-commerce application designed to bridge the gap between local farmers, artisans, and consumers.
+**SabotsyMarket** is an e-commerce application designed to bridge the gap between local farmers,and consumers.
 It provides a beautiful, intuitive, and responsive marketplace for discovering and purchasing local goods.

 The entire application is built with a focus on clean architecture, scalability, and a high-quality user experience, making the codebase as impressive under the hood as it is on the screen.